Dodgers vs. Brewers MLB Betting Odds, Trends & Prediction

 Milwaukee Brewers DFS Spin

-Brewers catcher William Contreras provided all of his team’s offense in their 5-2 loss to the Dodgers on Monday.
-In that game, the 26-year-old right-handed hitter went 2 for 3 with a double, a homer, 2 RBIs, a run scored, and a walk.
-For the season, Contreras is batting .286 with 14 homers, 68 RBIs, and an OPS of .816 across 510 plate appearances.
-William Contreras is hitting .360 with an OPS of 1.149 over the past 7 days.
-That fact makes the Brewers’ backstop worth considering in most DFS formats.
+Brewers first baseman Rhys Hoskins delivered one-third of his club’s hits in their 7-2 loss to the Dodgers on Tuesday.
+In that contest, the former Philly went 2 for 4 with a pair of singles.
+Across 379 plate appearances this year, Hoskins is hitting .230 with 20 home runs, 59 RBIs, and an OPS of .756.
+The right-handed hitter from Sacramento is batting .304 with an OPS of .863 over the past 7 days.
+That fact makes Rhys Hoskins relevant for DFS purposes on Wednesday night.

 Dodgers vs. Brewers MLB Betting Trends